jimkang/eyes-bot/README.md

-the-bot-has-eyes
+eyes-bot
 ==================

-Add eyes to things.
+A bot that puts eyes on things. 👀

 Installation
 ------------